 3.10 Purchase Cards can be used in conjunction with the DSM scheme to address certain categories of purchasing, however, they must not be used to avoid compliance with the Procurement Standing Orders.
-Primary/Nursery schools can access a purchase card through their School Support Manager.
 Separate guidance on the use of Purchase cards is available and appropriate use of purchase cards is included in the training programme.
+The operating guidance is available in Glow and linked here: Purchase Cards Procedures